Traditionally, placenta capsules have been used to help:

 Where is the placenta prepared?

-The placenta can be prepared in your home or in my space, the choice is yours.
-I have obtained the appropriate Bloodborne Pathogen course Completion Certification and adhere to the strictest standards of safety as set forth by OSHA and the EPA and conforming to local health department guidelines for food preparation and safety protocols.
+The placenta can be prepared in your home or in my fully dedicated lab, which is my preference.
+I have obtained the appropriate Bloodborne Pathogen Course Completion Certification and adhere to the strictest standards of safety as set forth by OSHA and the EPA and conforming to local health department guidelines for food preparation and safety protocols.
 The preparation process is always done in a sterile environment, using sterile equipment, with love and patience, giving you the greatest quality and care you can ask for.

 If in your home, I bring all the equipment needed for the process.
-The first visit I make to your home, taking about an hour and a half to two hours.
+The first visit I make to your home takes me about an hour and a half to two hours.
 The placenta is prepared for drying, and it is then left there in the dehydrator for several hours.
 I return the following day to begin the encapsulation process, taking only about 30 to 45 minutes.
 You can then start taking your capsules right away for the maximum postpartum benefits!
 The tincture needs to infuse for at least 6 weeks before using.

 Will the hospital release my placenta?